avigupta63/Devops/Git/README.md

 >  git reset removes the commit historywhen we are reseting the changes and revert will retain the commit history after reverting the commits.

-git revert <commit-id> ----used --git log --oneline -----show commoit -id.
+git revert <commit-id> ----used command ,git log --oneline  to -----show commit -id.

 Adv:-
  1. maintain comit history